kish10/experiential_learning_club/initial_meetings/kishan-mingyi-yanran_june-6_2019.md

 ## Next Steps
 1. Formalize the story & questions want to answer
     - What would make the most impact?
-    - There are also other kinds of tutor help.
-Not only for Chinese students.
+    - Looking at different sides of the story.
+Ex: There are also other kinds of tutor help, not only for Chinese students.
 2. Timeline
     - Want to finish article before September.
 3. Get Github accounts.